- Course Number:

 - Special Fee:

 Course DescriptionContinues the development of the student's swimming and water safety skills.
 Stroke refinement, and skill proficiency are stressed.
 New strokes introduced include the butterfly and underwater swimming.
-Prerequisite: PE 180B or instructor permission.
+Prerequisites: PE 180B or instructor permission.
 Audit available.

 Intended Outcomes for the course

 1) Demonstrate Level Five or Level Six swimming skills using standards set by the American Red Cross.

 2) Develop and apply proper skills in order to advance into the PCC Lap Swimming, Swim Conditioning, Lifeguard Training, and Water Safety Instructor courses.